mvicenzi/pmt-calibration/analyze_runs/README.md

 ## Important notes
 * The quality of the fit to extract the gain is strongly dependent on the statistics in the histograms.
-  It is important to be able to process at least 200 files, which corresponds to 10000 events (50 events per file).
+  It is important to be able to process hundreds of files, since there are only 50 events per file.